-It was on 19 November 1994 that the first lottery draw took place.
+It was on 19 November 1994 that the first National Lottery draw took place.

 Since then, more than £39billion from ticket sales has gone towards funding good causes in the arts, sport, heritage and communities across the UK.